mansehajsingh/CoffeeHouse/README.md

 ### LAN Chat System

 ```
-Note: This project has been abandoned.
+Note: This project is defunct.
 ```

 Coffee House is an instant messaging application that operates over any local area network